 Various Boston directories of the late 1800s list J. B. Treat at 86 Tremont Street (1865, 1872, 1873), 50 Bromfield Street (1875, 1879), and 177 Washington Street (1881, 1885).
 These address changes seem to directly correspond with the musical instrument makers for which Treat was working.

-Billed as "The Celebrated Artist Drum", Treat's drums for Thompson & Odell were large, rope tension drums intended for military and semi-military purposes.
+Billed as "The Celebrated Artist Drum", J. B. Treat's drums for Thompson & Odell were large, rope tension drums intended for military and semi-military purposes.
 Shells were typically single ply maple, tacked at the seem, with single ply maple reinforcing rings.
-Hoops were commonly painted black around the outside with the rope connecting to the hoops via cast iron hooks for ease of use.
-Generally, these were straight ahead, well built, common looking rope drums of the late 19th century.
+Hoops were commonly painted black around the outside with the rope connecting to the hoops via cast iron hooks as seen in the example here dating from around 1890.